lithix-src/random-ingress-project/README.md

 export TF_VAR_slack_channel="#random-bots"
 ```

-3. Run `make app` to deploy full application and supporting environment
+3. Run `make app` to deploy full application and supporting environment.
+Making any changes to the environment only requires running `make app` again to refresh the application cloud.

 ## Requirements
 - make